Middle School Grades 6-8

 Students explore a variety of life science topics starting with what makes biotic components of the Earth different from abiotic components.
 Students discover the importance of cells in living things and how their parts influence heredity and evolution.
 Students also investigate classification of organisms by their similarities and differences, and how they interact in a number of dynamic ecosystems.
 A substantial amount of lab work consists of dissections of a number of specimens from varying taxa using proper techniques.
 Finally students begin learning about the organization of the systems of the body, reproduction, and how the body grows.

-8th Grade - Science Physical
+8th Grade - Physical Science

 Students explore a variety of topics in physical science.
 The first half of the course investigates basics in chemistry, including the structure of atoms, chemical and physical properties of compounds, organization of the periodic table, and interactions and reactions between atoms and chemical compounds.
 The second half the year explores the nature of motion, forces, power, work, waves, electricity, and magnetism.
 There is a significant amount of lab work throughout each lesson, and one lab report will be written during each marking period.
 A final lab report will be from a science fair project of the student’s choosing.